 The downside of not taking IBD medication outweighs the risk of developing skin cancer.
 We are not suggesting you stop, simply that regular screening by a professional dermatologist should be integral to treatment.

-This is available in a welcoming environment, you are welcome to book an appointment, or talk to our friendly staff for advice.
+This is available in a friendly environment, you are welcome to visit, or talk to our friendly staff for further information.

 - See the facilities in Chelsea: Central London Clinic.

 - Visit our centre in Barnet: North London Clinic.

 - The range of benefits from: Early Diagnosis.